 All of our key workstreams contribute to one or more of the seven goals of the WFG Act, and three or more of the five ways of working of the sustainable development principle; many demonstrate all five.
 Examples of this are the School Holiday Enrichment Programme (SHEP, Food and Fun), and joint working with our local authorities around planning and transport.
 The ways of working are detailed in each of the work programme descriptions, and are: prevention, collaboration, involvement, integration and long-term.
-The UHB has a webpage describing its contribution to the Act's goals.
+The UHB has a webpage describing its contribution to the Act's goals and describing specific programmes of work in more detail.